jojje/win32-loquendo/README.md

 If used from different threads it will cause undefined behavior (errors, hangs, crashes), since the library interact with C-code over FFI and such interactions are not thread safe.

+## Command line usage

+The command line program is named `say`

+    Usage: say [OPTIONS] [TEXT]

+    TEXT is the text you want to be spoken

+    Options:
+      -c (1|2)  audio channels to use
+      -f FILE   write audio to FILE instead of speaking it aloud -h        show this help text
+      -l        lists the available voices
+      -s N      sample rate in Hz
+      -v voice  is the voice to use for speaking

+To speak a phrase with the default voice, it's as easy as

+    say My PC can now speak, just like my Mac!

 [*]: http://en.wikipedia.org/wiki/X-SAMPA